 Questions about their Role

-when selling to a B2C company this can just be some more information about their live and how to potentially make it easier.
+When selling to a B2C company this can just be some more information about their life and how to potentially make it easier.

 When selling to a B2B company, it becomes the most important part of building personas.

 For example, somebody with experience in your own industry or at a director level of their company, will likely need less explanation of what you offer and how it works, than an entry level employee.